XILLIN/API-Backend/README.md

 npm install
 npm run start-service

-and u can run it require create .env in the folder connect to you database or mongoDB
+and u can run it require create .env in the folder connect to you mongoDB

 /// infile .env